MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 ## What you'll see in the Page Diagnostics tool

-1. The **About** link will provide general guidance and details regarding the tool including a link back to this article.
+1. The About link, which resembles ellipses (...) in the top right corner will provide general guidance and details regarding the tool including a link back to this article.
 It also includes a direct link to SharePoint Performance recommendations, a Third Party notice and an option to provide feedback about the tool.

 2. The **Correlation ID, SPRequestDuration, SPIISLatency**, **Page load time**, and **URL** details are informational and can be used for a few purposes.